 Designs for the Generation X or Baby Boomers

 If your client is born from 1946 to 1964, he or she will adore a blend of traditional and rustic style in their humble abode.
 They want a family-friendly home—someplace that is warm, comfy, and elegant.

 This design style celebrates the beauty of timber.
 It’s on the ceiling, floors, and furniture pieces.
 Decor the pillows, bed, and couches with soft and muted fabrics and linens.
 Hang vintage chandeliers or pendant lights.

 The people who are born from 1980 to 1995 or the millennials are attracted to modern and minimal interiors.
 They prefer the cleanliness of mid-century or Nordic designs and it is easy to see why.

-Millennials prefer to live in the big city.
+Millennials prefer to live in a big city.
 According to a Nielsen study, living in urban spaces is convenient for their social lifestyle.
 It is near shops, restaurants, schools, and offices.